mpflynnx/beginning-c-plus-plus-programming/docs/section6.md

 ```
 ### Declared constants

-Constants declared using `const` keyword.
+Constants declared using `const` keyword. (**Recommended**)

 ```c
 const double pi {3.1415926};

 const int months_in_year {12};
 ```
-Trying to update a constant.
+Trying to update a constant, will result in a IDE warning: Cannot assign to variable 'pi' with const-qualified type.

 ```c
 pi = 2.5; // compiler error
 ```
-IDE warning: Cannot assign to variable 'pi' with const-qualified type

 ### Preprocessor defined constant
 Don't use this in modern `C++`, this is `C` style.